NATO summit to open as leader warns of 'dangerous' world - NewsBreak

 The new concept is expected to set out NATO’s approach on issues from cybersecurity to climate change — and the growing economic and military reach of China, and the rising importance and power of the Indo-Pacific region.
 For the first time, the leaders of Japan, Australia, South Korea and New Zealand are attending the summit as guests.

-Some European members are wary of the tough U.S. line on Beijing and don’t want China cast as an opponent alongside Russia.
+Some European members are wary of the tough U.S. line on Beijing and don’t want China cast as an opponent.

 Stoltenberg said last week that “we don’t regard China as an adversary,” but added that it “poses some challenges to our values, to our interests, to our security.”